HoraceHuang-ui/MiHOYO-MiXED-Launcher/README.md

     auth: "<YOUR TOKEN HERE>"
   })
 ```
 - For some reasons, relative paths in the `dev` and `build` environments varies for some files.
-In `onMounted` inside `src/pages/SettingsPage`, the URL of `package.json` is determined by environment.
+In `onMounted` inside `src/pages/SettingsPage.vue`, the path of `package.json` is determined by environment.
 ```ts
   // BUILD: '../../app.asar/package.json'
   // DEV: '../../package.json'